Sandagomi/Sandagomi/README.md

 # *Hey I’m @Sandagomi* 👋

 ## *Bio*👀
-<p>I’m A passionate individual who has an undying excitement for the IT industry.
+<p style='text-align: justify;'>I’m A passionate individual who has an undying excitement for the IT industry.
         I have held extended roles as a Product Owner, Technical Business Analyst and a Software Engineer during my tenure.
         When I'm not being the IT expert, you can always see me with my guitar seeking serenity in the music.
         I look forward to bringing my unique vision and analytical skills to the organisations and to the teams. <p/>